-The United States is home to hundreds amusement park, theme parks, state fair, water parks, zoos, safari parks, wild animal parks and carnivals.
+The United States is home to hundreds of amusement park, theme parks, state fair, water parks, zoos, safari parks, wild animal parks, circuses and carnivals.
 In addition, serious injuries can occur at seasonal attractions and events such as haunted houses or haunted woods.
 These parks can be found throughout the entire country and can be giant parks such as DisneyLand or they can be smaller locally owned parks located on boardwalks in beach, coastal or shore towns.
 These parks usually offer quality, wholesome fun for you and your loved ones.
 However, there is also the chance that you, or a loved one, may suffer an injury while enjoying a day or night at an amusement park, zoo or carnival.
 These injuries can severely impair your quality of life as they can inflict serious and life ending injuries.
 Being injured at a theme park or water park may entitle you to benefits and financial compensation under laws in the state where the injury occurred.
-You should connect with a personal injury lawyer handling amusement park accident claims in the state you where were injured.
-If you have been hurt, injured or harmed in an amusement park accident or theme park accident, it is a wise move to consult with our team of amusement park injury lawyers.
+You should connect with a personal injury lawyer handling amusement park accident claims in the state you were injured in.
+If you have been hurt, injured or harmed while working at an amusement park or theme park, it is a wise move to consult with our team of amusement park workers compensation lawyers and employment law attorneys.
 They offer free consultations and charge no fee unless they recover for you and your family.

 Amusement Park Accident & Injury Statistics

 Studies conducted by the Nationwide Children’s Hospital in Ohio show that “more than 92,000 children were injured on roller coasters and in amusement park-related incidents between 1990 and 2010 – an average of almost 4,000 injuries per year.”